camunda/camunda-docs/docs/product-manuals/concepts/workflows.md

 ![data-conditions](assets/workflows-data-based-conditions.png)

-The diamond shape with the "X" in the middle is an element indicating that the workflow decides to take one of many paths.
+The diamond shape with the "X" in the middle is an element indicating that the workflow decides to take one of several paths.

 ## Events